If you entered the site here, please click the "Home" button above to start on the first page.

 Already Own A Universal Or Variable Life Policy?

 If you already own a Universal or Variable Life policy, you get an "Annual Report" each year.
 You glance at it - it's a bunch of columns of numbers that make no sense.
 You then file it away with the other previous year's reports and forget about it until next year.
 You need to get it out and read it.
 Fax me a copy and I will go over it with you.
 Next, you need to contact the company and ask for a "mid-stream" proposal.
-Some companies call it a "mid-point proposal."
+Some companies call it a "mid-point" or "in force" proposal.
 If you have a lot of money invested, you want to get that report.
 It's free for the asking.
 It is a snapshot report that says, "here is where you are today and here is where you will be in the future."
 The report will have columns of numbers stating this year projecting values into the future.
-There should be 2 or 3 set of columns - to the left - it should say "Guaranteed Values."
+There should be 2 or 3 set of columns - usually to the left, it should say "Guaranteed Values."
 It will list the death benefit and accumulated value (that's funny money) and cash surrender value (that's real money).
-The columns on the left will show a "Guaranteed" Interest rate.
-These columns represent the worst-case scenario and assumes the company is paying the minimum interest and charging the maximum other charges.
+The columns on the left will show a "Guaranteed" interest rate.
+These columns represent the worst-case scenario and assumes the company is paying the minimum interest and charging the maximum admin and mortality charges.

 There may be a middle set of columns that say something like "mid-interest rate."
 This is set up the same way as the "Guaranteed" columns, but this group shows a middle interest rate scenario (between the guaranteed rate and current listed rate).
 The third columns show the same data but using the current interest rate and current charges that the company assumes it will charge in the future.